Welcome to my blog!

 My Own Recipe

-I've eaten or prepared chicken curry dishes 100's of times in my lifetime, but tonight is the first time I've fixed this particular recipe.
-I wanted a recipe with potatoes this time.
-Some people may find that odd but you'll find many Asian curry recipes with potatoes.
-You won't believe how good it is with potatoes.
-I looked at 6-8 different Chinese Chicken Curry recipes, including YouTube and took ingredients from each one and it was the best Chicken Curry I've ever tasted or made.
+I've eaten or prepared chicken curry dishes 100's of times in my life, but tonight is the first I've fixed this particular recipe.
+I wanted a curry recipe with potatoes & I'm aware some people may find that odd but you'll find many Asian curry recipes with potatoes and you won't believe how good it is.
+I looked at 6-8 different Chinese Chicken Curry recipes with potatoes, (including YouTube) and took ingredients from each one.
+It was the best Chicken Curry I've ever tasted or made and believe me, I've had just about every kind of chicken curry out there, including the recipe I have here on my blog that my mom learned to fix when we lived in the Philippines (1956-1959).
+This curry recipe is my all time favorite now and I doubt I'll ever make it any other way from now on.
+It's that good!
+This is a hearty meal and is good enough for guests.
+They will be impressed.

 Mary Jane's Coconut Curry Chicken